Swiss insurer Helvetia to buy rival Nationale Suisse

-ZURICH Swiss insurer Helvetia (HELN.S) is to buy rival Nationale Suisse NATN.S in a deal worth 1.4 billion Swiss francs ($1.57 billion).
+ZURICH Swiss insurer Helvetia (HELN.S) is to buy rival Nationale Suisse NATN.S in a deal worth 1.4 billion Swiss francs (0.92 billion pounds).

 Helvetia, Switzerland's third largest insurer by gross premiums, will offer 80 Swiss francs per Nationale Suisse share, representing a premium of 26 percent to Friday's closing price, the insurer said on Monday.